josefinunefaldt/EcoSteps/README.md

-# 🌱 **EcoSteps: Carbon Footprint Tracker**
+# 🌱 **eco | steps: Carbon Footprint Tracker**

-EcoSteps is a simple web application designed to help individuals calculate and reduce their carbon footprint.
+eco steps is a simple web application designed to help individuals calculate and reduce their carbon footprint.
 By providing insights into everyday activities and their environmental impact, **EcoSteps** empowers users to make informed, eco-friendly decisions.

 ---